 - Canned meat

-Processed meats are high in sodium and usually contain nitrates and nitrites, which may lead to certain health risks.27,28 In fact, sausages and other processed meats are among the highest contributors to sodium intake of all foods.
+Processed meats are high in sodium, which may lead to certain health risks.27,28 In fact, sausages and other processed meats are among the highest contributors to sodium intake of all foods.
 High sodium intake is linked to certain potentially dangerous health issues.29

 Healthy Foods To Eat Instead: Healthy Fats, Like Extra Virgin Olive Oil, Fruits, Vegetables, And More